judus/argon/readme.md

 - **Expanded Testing Suite**: Write unit tests for more complex edge cases, ensuring stability and reliability in various conditions.
 - **Optimize Closure Handling**: Refactor the handling of closures to reduce overhead when resolving services defined as closures.

+### **Ultimate goal**

+- Optimized for ease of use, while still offering good performance, e.g. no reflections during runtime
+- Automatic compilation and invalidation - hassle free performance out-of-the-box, "Don't bother with sh**" approach for the end user
+- Learn something and have fun :)

 ## **Tests**

 Wanna run the tests?
 Clone the repository and run: